danielgrijalva/movie-stats/README.md

 ### Content

-There are 3100 movies in the dataset (100 movies per year, 1986-2016).
+There are 6820 movies in the dataset (220 movies per year, 1986-2016).
 Each movie has the following attributes:

 - budget: the budget of a movie.
-Some old movies don't have this, so it appears as 0
+Some movies don't have this, so it appears as 0

 - company: the production company